xavierdhjr/msu-cse491-2013/hw3.rst

       See the tests in 'drinkz/test_recipes.py' on branch 'hw3-recipe-tests' for a few useful details.

-   Please be sure to merge my branch 'hw3-recipe-tests' and check that *all* of your tests pass.
+   Please be sure to merge ctb branch 'hw3-recipe-tests' and check that *all* of your tests pass.

    Strong suggestion -- make a new function, say, 'convert_to_ml',